 3. Take Professional Pictures

 Take professional pictures that show the best of each room.
-If you have a room bathed in sunlight, take a picture of that room on an early morning or late afternoon to let in as much daylight as possible.
+If you have a room bathed in sunlight, take a picture of that room on the early morning or late afternoon to let in as much daylight as possible.
 In other rooms, switch on artificial lights when taking photos, even if there is enough light this will create a unique atmosphere.

 Also, do not take your pictures using portrait mode.
 Turn your camera sideways for landscape mode.
 You want to see the room, not your ceiling and floor.
 For each chamber, get as close to the opposite corner of the room you are photographing as you can.
 That will make your rooms appear very large and spacious.